 Therefore, you and your spouse will eventually settle the case and enter into an Agreement (also called the “Stipulation of Settlement” or “divorce papers”).
 The Agreement is a contract between you and your spouse and it will set forth all the terms and conditions of your divorce.
 This will include: dividing the marital assets, responsibility for debts, child custody, child support, parenting time, maintenance, as well as many other items.

 Number 4: Equitable Distribution/Property Division

 The first thing that the Court has to determine is: What is a marital asset?
 With limited exceptions, a marital asset is all property and assets acquired between the date of the marriage and before the execution of a separation agreement or the commencement of a matrimonial action.
 If the property was acquired while you were married, it doesn’t matter the form in which title is held.
 Thus, if you buy a house after you are married, and the deed is in only one spouse’s name, it is still a marital asset.
 Likewise, just because your spouse owns the car she drives and always drives it, if the car was bought after the marriage started, the car is a marital asset.

 Equitable distribution is a complex area.
-If you or your spouse have assets which you believe should be classified as a marital asset, it is highly recommended that you seek the advice of an attorney.
+If you or your spouse have assets which you believe should be classified as a marital asset, it is highly recommended that you seek the advice of a divorce attorney.

 Number 5: Maintenance (alimony)

 Spousal Maintenance (formerly known as alimony).
 The purpose of spousal maintenance is to give a spouse, after the divorce, economic independence.
 Maintenance should continue only so long as it is necessary to allow that spouse to become self-supporting.